Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 There are four common myths about wealth:

 The third myth—Passive Income.
 The word “passive” implies that you can get something for nothing - but that’s not how the world works.
 Everything takes work.
 Even the most common passive income ideas such as investing in stocks, selling products online, and buying real estate all require some effort if you want to truly be successful.
-For example, the market could change, and your stocks could be worthless if you don’t do your research.

 The fourth myth—Financial Freedom.
 For many people, the idea of “financial freedom” is having enough money so you don’t have to work.
 However, life isn’t that static - something that may have given you “financial freedom” one day could provide you with nothing the next day.